Why community engagement?

 Photojournalism

-Students in a capstone photojournalism course spent three days in Dubuque capturing businesses, homes and activities related to sustainability and efforts to reduce emissions.
+Students spent three days capturing businesses, homes, and activities related to sustainability efforts in Dubuque, IA.

 Undergraduate Engagement Corps